Medically reviewed by Drugs.com. Last updated on Jun 2, 2022.

 - Wounds that are closed manually by your doctor—Use of becaplermin is not recommended because these wounds require a sterile product.

-becaplermin comes with a Medication Guide and patient instructions.
+Becaplermin comes with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.

 Use becaplermin only on your skin and only on the area prescribed by your doctor.
-Do not get it in your eyes, nose, mouth, or vagina.
-You should not use on any other rashes, sores, or cuts.
+Do not get it into your eyes, nose, mouth, or vagina.
+You should not use becaplermin on any other rashes, sores, or cuts.
 If it does get on these areas, rinse it off right away.

 To use the gel:

-- Wash your hands before preparing your dose.
+- Wash your hands before and after using becaplermin.